tmkn/packageanalyzer-docs/docs/cli/analyze.md

 ## Introduction

-The `analyze` option lets you quickly introspect a particular Node.js package, e.g.:
+The `analyze` option lets you quickly introspect a particular Node.js package or a local project, e.g.:

 ```
 pkga analyze --package react